 1. Lectins Are A Natural Defense System

 Lectins are a plant’s defense system against predators, and are actually considered a plant’s natural insecticide.
-Since plants can’t run away, these anti-nutrients cause pests/predators to feel discomfort (some of the more toxic ones can even cause death), which in turn discourages further consumption of the plant by the plant’s predator.
+Since plants can’t run away, lectins are anti-nutrients that cause pests/predators to feel discomfort (some of the more toxic lectins can even cause death), which in turn discourages further consumption of the plant by the plant’s predator.

 As a result, those of us who consume some types of lectins will feel the effects.
-They’ve been linked to autoimmune conditions in humans, including irritable bowel syndrome, colitis and arthritis.
+Lectins have been linked to autoimmune conditions in humans, including irritable bowel syndrome, colitis and arthritis.

 2. Not ALL Lectins Are Bad